 One purpose of the retreat is to guide you in connecting with yourself when you are about to embark a new life or decide about your future.
 Great things take place when you are still at the campus, but it would be totally different once you graduate and feed yourself to the outside world.

 Another purpose of the retreat is to enhance spiritual growth.
 You should know how to read the get-rid-of-people signs and get off the road signs tactfully.
 Solitude can make you find your way through this traffic jam.
+The retreat house is a center for spiritual development.

 Going to the Talavera Retreat House for soul searching and connecting with yourself is life changing.
 You need to open, engaged and get ready for the activities.